Scaling up a successful program

 The Nigiri Project demonstrates that California’s floodplains can work for both fish AND farms.
 This knowledge can be used to shape water policy and infrastucture.
 The result: a more prosperous California for native fish and people.

-Watch No Going Back and see how we’re putting that science into action then click here to join us in revolutionizing the way California’s rivers and floodplains are managed.
+Watch No Going Back and see how we’re putting that science into action and revolutionizing the way California’s rivers and floodplains are managed.

 Scientifically demonstrate that productivity created by shallow inundation of floodplains is foundational to supporting self-sustaining populations of fish and wildlife in the Central Valley.